ohait/parse-rec-descent-go/README.md

 In the second production, you can see how you can add an extra argument (only the first one) which accept a `parse.Pos` which can be useful for debugging or error reporting

+If the return function returns an error, the production is discarded and the next one tried (unless `commit`)

 ## commit